FurryCoders/FALocalRepo/README.md

 ## Issues

-If any problem is encountered during usage of the program, an issue can be opened on the project's pages on [GitLab](https://gitlab.com/MatteoCampinoti94/FALocalRepo/issues) (preferred) or [GitHub](https://github.com/MatteoCampinoti94/FALocalRepo/issues) (mirror repository).
+If you encounter any problem while using the program, an issue can be opened on the project's pages on [GitLab](https://gitlab.com/MatteoCampinoti94/FALocalRepo/issues) (preferred) or [GitHub](https://github.com/MatteoCampinoti94/FALocalRepo/issues) (mirror repository).